Dual-Model Weight Selection and Self-Knowledge Distillation for Medical Image Classification: Experiments

-We evaluated the computational cost and training time of the proposed method compared to CM1 across three datasets: chest X-ray, lung CT, and brain MRI.
-To maintain consistency, all experiments used ViT-S as the teacher model and ViT-T as the student model.
-Table~\ref{tab8} summarizes the GPU memory consumption and training duration for both methods.
+We compared the computational cost and training efficiency of the proposed method and CM1 on the chest X-ray dataset.
+To ensure a fair comparison, both methods employed ViT-S as the teacher model and ViT-T as the student model.
+Table~\ref{tab8} presents the GPU memory consumption, training time per epoch, theoretical computational complexity (FLOPs), and inference throughput (FPS).

-Although the proposed method incurs a slight increase in GPU and training time compared to CM1, this overhead is minimal and manageable.
-In return, it consistently achieves a substantially higher classification accuracy across all datasets.
-This trade-off highlights the efficiency of our approach by integrating dual-model weight selection with SKD, which substantially boosts model performance without imposing excessive computational cost.
+The proposed method introduces a modest increase in GPU memory usage and a slightly longer training time per epoch.
+However, this overhead is minor and remains well within a practical range.
+Also, the method consistently achieves higher classification accuracy on the chest X-ray dataset.
+In terms of inference efficiency, both methods share identical theoretical FLOPs, indicating that they require the same nominal computation.
+The slight reduction in FPS observed in our method is due to the auxiliary-model interaction introduced by the self-knowledge distillation process, which incurs minimal runtime overhead without altering the model architecture.
+Nonetheless, the inference speed remains comparable to CM1, demonstrating that the proposed method maintains real-world deployability while providing improved predictive performance.